Skip to content

 with Client(api_key="your-api-key") as client:

-# List all meetings
+# List all meetings for a user

 meetings = client.meeting.list()